Applies from January 2019

 4. How personal information is processed by NTNU Bridge

 We also wish to send you newsletters and user surveys.
-Your consent for this is given upon registration.
+Your consent for this is given from "my account" when logged in, or by signing up from our signup form.
 Consent may be withdrawn at any time.

 You must log in to view details about users on NTNU Bridge.
 Students can choose to hide the details of your profile for other users on NTNU Bridge.

 Bridge has a built-in search function, to sort profiles and announcements by different categories.

 Administrators at Bridge have access to all information registered by the users themselves, as well as metadata.
 Administrator do not have access to user’s passwords or messages sent through NTNU Bridge.

 NTNU Bridge does not share personal information with other individuals, organizations or systems.
 The exception is email addresses for sending newsletters and user surveys via Mailchimp, where consent has been given.
 We do not share email addresses beyond this, and do not send advertisement on behalf of others.

 NTNU is data controller for the personal data collected and used by NTNU Bridge.
 We comply with the Norwegian Personal Data Act and the EU General Data Protection Regulation (GDPR) in the processing of personal data.